Olympus PEN E-PL10 review

 - Flip-down touchscreen display

-- 4.8 fps burst shooting with continuous AF
+- 6.1 fps burst shooting with continuous AF (and electronic shutter)

 - 'Live Guide' for quick adjustment of brightness, saturation, background blur

 - Built-in flash

 The camera is available in three colors: kuro (black), mocha (brown-ish) and shiro (white).
 It carries a list price of $599 for just the body and $699 when bundled with the how-did-they-make-it-so-small?
 14-42mm power zoom lens.

 What is it?

 Something that makes Micro Four Thirds cameras like the E-PL10 appealing is just how much smaller the camera and lens can be compared to their APS-C peers.
 With its collapsable 14-42mm (28-84mm equiv) F3.5-5.6 kit lens attached the E-PL10 will slip into a jacket pocket or small bag, making it very easy to carry around.
 It's light enough for handheld vlogging, even if you put on a wider lens, such as the Panasonic Lumix G 7-14mm F4.

 The E-PL10's 'Natural' color mode has a well-judged level of saturation, giving attractive color to images